JMBartels/Car-Value-Trends/README.md

         price_num.append(price)
 ```

-This lets us construct an interactive plot of car devaluation by milage for each car model using Plotly:
+This lets us construct an interactive plot of car devaluation by mileage for each car model using Plotly:
  <p align="center">
   <embed type="text/html" src="RawCarsData.html" width="800" height="800">
  </p>

-- See that each car has its own single trend, the value of the car appears to depend mostly on the milage
+- See that each car has its own single trend, the value of the car appears to depend mostly on the mileage
 - Lets visualize the effect of car year to see if there is deviation for older cars